Spanish Missions of California

 In 1768, under the direction of King Charles III of Spain, the inspector general of New Spain, José de Gálvez, sent explorers to Alta California to settle the area.
 Spain intended to establish a permanent presence in the region and secure the territory against possible claims from Russians and the British Empire.
 The colonization of Alta California began in 1769 with the arrival at San Diego of the Portolá expedition.
 The Spanish crown often used missionaries to convert Indigenous populations to Catholicism alongside its colonization efforts.

-The mission system had a devastating impact on the Indigenous population of Alta California.
+The European colonization and the establishment of the mission system had a devastating impact on the Indigenous population of Alta California.
 It is estimated that some 300,000 Native peoples lived in Alta California before the mission era.
-By 1834, their number had dwindled to only 20,000, one of the main reasons being the diseases introduced by the Spanish Colonists to which Indigenous populations had no prior exposure and lacked immunity.
+By 1845, their number had halved to 150,000, one of the main reasons being the diseases introduced by the Spanish Colonists to which Indigenous populations had no prior exposure and lacked immunity.
+The discovery of gold in 1948 and the massive influx of new immigrants during the Gold Rush proved to be even worse for Native Americans of California.
+Estimates suggest that within just two decades of the Gold Rush, the Native American population in California had plummeted by over 80%.
+This period is often referred to as the California Genocide due to the systematic violence and destruction inflicted upon indigenous peoples.
+By the late 19th century, the Native American population in California is estimated to have plummeted to a mere 20,000 to 30,000.

-Instead, a new generation born in California, the Californios, won large land grants.
+Instead, a new generation born in California, Los Californios, won large land grants from the dismantling of the mission system.
 Their ancestry stemmed from a mix of Spanish soldiers, missionaries, colonists, and indigenous people.
 Their lifestyle revolved around cattle ranching, a skill they adapted from the Spanish vaqueros (cowboys).
 They lived on large ranchos, raised horses and cattle, and held social gatherings called “fiestas” that featured music, dance, and traditional food.
 Their language was primarily Spanish with some unique regional variations.
 Los Californios played a crucial role in California’s early history and development and helped establish the ranching industry, which became a cornerstone of California’s economy.

 California becomes part of the United States